-- Press 7 on the remote control or press Menu/Exit to open the OSD menu and press

-✓/▶ to highlight the INFORMATION menu.

-- Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know.

-- 3. Press Mode/Enter.

-- Press ▲ / ▼ to select a problem and press

-Mode/Enter for possible solutions.

-- 5. Press Menu/Exit to exit the OSD.
+- Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know. - Press Mode/Enter. - Press ▲ /▼ to select a problem and press Mode/Enter for possible solutions. - Press Menu/Exit to exit the OSD.